 Colorful vegetables are the star of any salad, but the flavors can certainly be enhanced with the right kind of topping.
 Enter our delicious Carrot Ginger Dressing–this is the perfect addition for your afternoon salad (or your fish, chicken, or sandwich spread), as it’s light, easy to make, and delightfully tasty.
 What’s so great about this recipe is that it’s not loaded with processed ingredients or preservatives like most store bought items.
+We used Manitoba Harvest Hemp Oil as the base for this dressing because it’s high in both omega-3 and omega-6 fatty acids.
+It tastes great and pairs well with the other nutritious ingredients in this recipe, too!
 Plus, this is a fun kitchen DIY!
 You might want to make a double batch of this, it will go as quick as it is to make!

 This dressing pairs well with so many different dishes!
 Toss this sauce with salads, noodles, whole grains, fish, chicken, tofu or even top a sandwich with it!
-We’ve listed some of our favorite salad recipes that we think this would taste great with below.
+We think you’d love it with our Colorful Quinoa & Pecan Salad, Shrimp Scampi with Baby Greens and Sorghum, or our Grilled Chicken Sorghum Spiralized Salad!

 Carrot Ginger Dressing